 Claire has a background in community work, publishing and research.
 She brings expertise in social research methods, community engagement and codesign, research translation and communication.
 Claire’s research has highlighted community-based responses to climate change and insider knowledges in environmental social movements.
 In addition to her work at Dulwich Centre, Claire is also an honorary research fellow at Flinders University.
 She is author of Community Gardening as Social Action (Routledge). https://orcid.org/0000-0003-0024-1165

-Shani Burdon has worked at Dulwich Centre as an outreach and administration officer since May 2023.
-Shani has a diverse background, including architecture and planning, sustainability and climate policy, activism, and permaculture teaching and practice.
+Shani Burdon is Dulwich Centre’s training and administrative co-ordinator, and has been part of the team since May 2023.
+Shani has a diverse background, including architecture and planning, sustainability and climate policy, activism, academic research and, permaculture teaching, design and practice.

 In Memory